andrelbourgeois/park-my-bike/report.md

 - MobileNetV2 SSD FPN-Lite 320x320 (referred to as FPN-Lite)
 - YOLOv5 (referred to as YOLO)

-During my initial round of testing, I spent most of my time testing the FOMO 0.35 and FPN-Lite models as those gave the best results during my first few comparisons between the models.
-The FPN-Lite model even going on to achieve the highest accuracy throughout all of my experimentation (84.19%).
+During my initial rounds of testing, I spent most of my time testing the FOMO 0.35 and FPN-Lite models as those gave the best results during my first few comparisons between models.
+The FPN-Lite model even achieved the highest testing accuracy throughout all of my experimentation (84.19%).

-I soon realized, however, that in order to deploy onto a constrained device such as the Arduino Nano 33 BLE Sense, the only model I could deploy from Edge Impulse was one FOMO model.
-Due to this, I conducted the further round of testing with the FORD 0.35 and FORD 0.1 models.
-Due to the inability of deployment with the other models, I've omitted most of their experimentation and results from this report and its diagrams.
-Highlights from these tests can be see in the Observations and Results section in Figure x.
+I soon realized, however, that in order to deploy onto a constrained device such as the Arduino Nano 33 BLE Sense, the only model I could deploy from Edge Impulse was FOMO-based model.
+Due to this, I conducted further rounds of testing with the FOMO 0.35 and FOMO 0.1 models.
+Due to the inability of deployment with the other models, I've omitted most of their experimentation and results from this report and its diagrams, although highlights from these tests can be see in the Observations & Results section under Model & Experimentation in Figure x.

 ## Experiments
-What experiments did you run to test your project?
-What parameters did you change?
-How did you measure performance?
-Did you write any scripts to evaluate performance?
-Did you use any tools to evaluate performance?
-Do you have graphs of results?

 ### Methodology
 The methodology used was quite simple, control all but a single variable between experiments in order to understand the impact of that variable on the testing accuracy of each model.
 Edge Impulse allows a user to specify 3 main variables during training: